Blubberkins/COMP6080-Qanda/README.md

 In this assignment, you are:
  * Add static HTML/CSS to the stub website provided (i.e. you can put raw HTML/CSS as if it's a static page, even if you then later manipulate it with JavaScript).
  * Build HTML elements and add CSS properties to the DOM via JavaScript.
- * Use `insertAdjacentHTML` and `innerText` properties/functions
+ * Use `innerText` properties/functions

 ### 4.6.
 Prohibited Usages

 * You are not allowed to have more than 1 HTML file in your repo.
 * You are strictly **not** allowed to use the `async` and `await` syntax in this assignment.
 You must use Javascript Promises.
 The use of any `async` or `await` will result in a 50% penalty of your mark.
-* You are prohibited from using any string-to-DOM parser (e.g. DOMParser, or the `innerHTML` property, or anything similar).
+* You are prohibited from using any string-to-DOM parser (e.g. DOMParser, or the `innerHTML` property, or `insertAdjacentHTML` or anything similar).
 The use of any of this will result in a 50% penalty of your mark.
 You can read more about this [https://www.dhairyashah.dev/posts/why-innerhtml-is-a-bad-idea-and-how-to-avoid-it/](here).

 ## 5. Marking Criteria